safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 ```

-## Transactions decode
+## Transaction Decoder
-Safe transaction service is able to decode contract interactions, to achive it, the service is periodically getting source and ABI's from different sources (Sourcify, etherscan and blockscout) using the `safe-eth-py` library.
+The Safe transaction service can decode contract interactions.
+To achieve it, the service periodically gets source and ABIs from different sources like Sourcify, etherscan, and blockscout using the `safe-eth-py` library.
-The detection of contract interactions is done in a periodic task that is executed every hour for `multisig-transaction` and `module-transactions` or every 6 hours for `multisend-transactions` on `worker-contracts-tokens`.
+The detection of contract interactions is done in a periodic task executed every hour for `multisig-transaction` and `module-transactions` or every six hours for `multisend-transactions` on `worker-contracts-tokens`.
-For every new contract the service try to download the source and the ABI requesting it first to `soucify`, then `etherscan` and as last chance `blockscout`.
-It's important to know that not all this datasources are supported or configured for every network on `safe-eth-py`.
+For every new contract, the service tries to download the source, and the ABI requests it first to Sourcify, then Etherscan, and as a last chance, Blockscout.
+It's important to know that not all these data sources are supported or configured for every network on `safe-eth-py`.
 Supported and configured networks on `safe-eth-py`:
 - [**Sourcify** supported networks](https://docs.sourcify.dev/docs/chains/)
 - [**Etherscan** configured networks](https://github.com/safe-global/safe-eth-py/blob/master/gnosis/eth/clients/etherscan_client.py#L24)